timrooke1991/timrooke1991.github.io/_posts/2017-06-16-blogitive.md

 ### [](https://github.com/timrooke1991/wdi-ldn-project-1#challenges-faced)Challenges faced

 The biggest challenge of the application was working with the API payload.
 This came in a large object, so I had to plan what data I wanted to use and store this in the database.
-Once done, this allows me to access the data in a more manageable way, which made including this in my application easier.
+Once done, this allowed me to access the data in a more manageable way, which made including this in my application easier.

 ### [](https://github.com/timrooke1991/wdi-ldn-project-1#rounding-it-off)Rounding it off